cedardevs/onestop/docs/deployment/feature-toggles.md

 >
 > If it is determined the feature is inefficient with Elasticsearch resources during our trial runs in the test environment, we have two options:
 > 1. Configure the re-indexing delay, frequency, scroll size, and submap size of the sitemap
->     1. Update the api-metadata config YML with
+>     1. Update the api-admin config YML with
 >         1. `etl.sitemap.delay.initial: <delay in ms>`
 >         1. `etl.sitemap.delay.fixed: <frequency in ms>`
 >         1. `etl.sitemap.scroll-size: <ES scroll size>`